DigitalPublishingToolkit/TOD29GOODDATA/md/10chapter6.md

 as an input to any subsequent algorithm instead of the original input data.
-In the following section we will use the concrete example of race as the sensitive variable *S*, past criminal record as the input variable *X,* reoﬀence as the target variable *Y*, and a cleaned version of past criminal record as *Z*.
+In the following section we will use the concrete example of race as the sensitive variable *S*, past criminal record as the input variable *X*, reoﬀence as the target variable *Y*, and a cleaned version of past criminal record as *Z*.
 However, it is worth remembering that the approach works in general for other sets of variables.